eslint-functional/eslint-plugin-functional/docs/rules/no-throw-statement.md

-# Disallow throwing exceptions (no-throw-statement)
+# Disallow throwing exceptions (no-throw-statements)

 This rule disallows the `throw` keyword.